-MARRVE is the Muscatine Area Resource Recovery for Vehicles and Energy Program.
-It will receive organic waste and convert it to renewable natural gas that can be used by Compressed Natural Gas vehicles.
+The Muscatine Area Resource Recovery for Vehicles and Energy program (MARRVE) will receive organic waste and convert it to renewable natural gas that can be used by Compressed Natural Gas vehicles.
 This fuel is the only carbon negative footprint vehicle fuel that removes more carbon from the environment than it puts out when burned in an engine.
-There are several ways to make carbon negative fuel as described here: http://www.altenergystocks.com/archives/2017/01/carbon_negative_impacts_from_biomass_conversion.html
+There are several ways to make carbon negative fuel.

-Reduction in landfills is another benefit of food waste diversion.
-18%-22% of landfill material is organic waste, the single largest component in landfills and the most accessible.
-When food is diverted it is easily converted to a useable product either through composting or anaerobic digestion.
+Reduction in landfills is another benefit of food waste diversion as 18-22 percent of landfill material is organic waste, the single largest component in landfills and the most accessible.
+When food is diverted it is easily converted to a usable product either through composting or anaerobic digestion.
 Starting programs in our communities to recycle these materials is the next logical step in a larger recycling effort.
 With the success found in current sustainability programs, food waste diversion is quickly becoming standard operation with economic, environmental and societal benefits in what is known as the triple bottom line.

 The HSW station will also receive waste food scraps from homes, businesses and industries.
-During the manufacturing process of many food products, food in containers are not suitable to sale due to health concerns or due to food quality standards.
+During the manufacturing process of many food products, food in containers are not suitable for sale due to health concerns or due to food quality standards.
 These must be destroyed as they are not suitable for human or animal consumption and end up in landfills.
-Muscatine will utilize a depackaging machine open the packaging, remove the organic material and recycle as much of the package as possible.
-See the link here: http://www.scottequipment.com/turborecycling/
+Muscatine will utilize a depackaging machine to open the packaging, remove the organic material, and recycle as much of the package as possible.

-Once we receive the material, it will be stored for metered injection into the digesters at the Water Pollution Control Plant that operates to clean municipal wastewater.
-The combination of these materials produces biogas (methane and other gases) as well as biosolids.
-Biosolids are a nutrient rich fertilizer that is applied to farm ground to naturally replenish nitrogen and phosphorus to the soil.
+Once we receive the material, it will be stored for metered injection into the digesters at the Water & Resource Recovery Facility that operate to clean municipal wastewater.
+The combination of these materials produces biogas (methane and other gases) as well as biosolids, a nutrient rich fertilizer that is applied to farm ground to naturally replenish nitrogen and phosphorus to the soil.